Jekyll One

 git add . && git commit -am "Initial version"

-If you got an error like so:
+If you see an error message like this:

 Author identity unknown